llm-bible/llm-bible.github.io/_publications/shibli2024abuse.markdown

 bibkey: shibli2024abuse
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2402.09728"}
-tags: ['GPT', 'Merging', 'Model Architecture', 'Prompting', 'Reinforcement Learning', 'Security', 'Tools', 'Uncategorized']
+tags: ['GPT', 'Merging', 'Model Architecture', 'Prompting', 'Reinforcement Learning', 'Security', 'Tools']
 ---
 SMS phishing, also known as "smishing", is a growing threat that tricks users into disclosing private information or clicking into URLs with malicious